rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/lab04guide-cli.rst

 In this step, we will check the state of our nginx servers.

-Step: Confirm our nginx servers are up
+Confirm our nginx servers are up
 --------------------------------------

 Run the following command: